ANZAC Day in Sydney

 We shall remember them.

 For a list of all services, visit the Returned Services League NSW’s website.
 The main ANZAC Day March in Sydney starts at 9am, on the corner of Elizabeth Street and Martin Place, above the train station.
 The Act of Remembrance is observed as marchers pass the ANZAC Memorial in Hyde Park.

 The main Commemoration Service is from 12.30pm at the ANZAC Memorial, next to the Pool of Reflection.
 In the Hall of Silence is the evocative bronze sculpture Sacrifice.
 The official ANZAC Day commemorations conclude in the evening with the short Sunset Service, from 5pm at the Cenotaph.

 Another time-honoured ANZAC Day tradition is two-up games in pubs and clubs across NSW.
 Its association with the day originates from WWI, when Australians played two-up in the trenches and on troop ships.
 One of the biggest outdoor games is at the Australian Heritage Hotel in The Rocks.

-Other popular two-up games include Dick’s Hotel in Balmain, the Light Brigade Hotel in Woollahra, and the Hotel Steyne in beachside Manly.
-You can also honour Australian servicemen and women at the ANZAC Day Cup rugby league match between the Roosters and the Dragons at Allianz Stadium.
+Other popular two-up games include the Light Brigade Hotel in Woollahra and the Hotel Steyne in beachside Manly.
+You can also honour Australian servicemen and women at the ANZAC Day Cup rugby league match between the Roosters and the Dragons at the Sydney Cricket Ground.